Camden, Michigan

 Camden is a village in Hillsdale County in the U.S. state of Michigan.
 The population was 496 at the 2020 census.
 The village is located within Camden Township.

 History

 Camden was founded as early as 1837 by landowner Easton Chester and his sons Orson and Nathan.
 The community developed around several sawmills, and a post office named Cranbrook opened on August 10, 1837.
 The office name was changed to Camden on September 7, 1840.
-The name was chose at random by drawing from a hat, which was a name proposed by sawmill owner Easton Chester after his hometown of Camden, New York.
+The name was chosen at random by drawing from a hat, which was a name proposed by sawmill owner Easton Chester after his hometown of Camden, New York.
 The community was officially platted in 1867 and incorporated as a village in 1899.

 Geography

 According to the U.S. Census Bureau, the village has a total area of 0.80 sqmi, all land.